Guidance on Okhotsk Sea Ice Museum

 Major annual events

-Photo exhibitions, artwork exhibition, craftwork workshop, events held during the Golden Week, Waku Waku Science School (held in July), learning through experiences, GIZA Festival (held in each season),GIZA movie party, beach combing, Wild Treck Exhibition, Kids’ Future School, creative exhibitions(in October), science lectures, and events relevant with international symposiums, etc.walk under the sea.
+Photo exhibitions, artwork exhibition, craftwork workshop, events held during the Spring vacation in May, Waku-Waku Science School (held in July), learning through experiences, GIZA Festival (held in each season),GIZA movie party, beach combing, Wild Treck Exhibition, Kids’ Future School, creative exhibitions(in October), science lectures, and events relevant with international symposiums, etc.

 About Museum